teler-sh/teler/.github/CONTRIBUTING.md

 ### Submit a pull request

-As you are ready with your code contribution, push your branch to your `teler` fork and open a pull request against the **development** branch.
+As you are ready with your code contribution, push your branch to your `teler` fork and open a pull request against the **master** branch.

 Please also update the [CHANGELOG.md](https://github.com/kitabisa/teler/blob/development/CHANGELOG.md) to note what you've added or fixed.